tsgates/arch-wiki-markdown/wiki/Ampache.md

     ; DEFAULT: 5
     debug_level = 5

-Last thing you'll have to do is specify where you want the log to reside.
+Last thing you have to do is specify where you want the log to reside.
 Remember that the http user needs write permissons to the file.

     ; Path to Log File
     ; This defines where you want ampache to log events to